At 643 pounds, Jeff Butts felt he was running out of options.

 His mother participated in an Am I Hungry?® Mindful Eating Workshop in Ohio and called him right away.
 “She said, ‘Jeff, you’ve got to find one of these workshops!'”
 He did.
 Luckily there was an Am I Hungry?
 Facilitator, Lori Hurst, M.D., near his home.
 He signed up but didn’t go.
 “It was the middle of winter and I was afraid I’d fall on the snow and ice.
 I had fallen once in my home and it had taken me three hours to get myself up.”

 He ran into an old friend who had had bariatric surgery.
-“I wouldn’t have recognized her.”
 She invited him to a picnic with the WLS Indy Support group.
 After talking to a lot people, he made the decision to undergo gastric bypass surgery.

 However, he knew that his fundamental problem wasn’t the size of his stomach, but his relationship with food.
 He signed up for another Am I Hungry?
 Mindful Eating Workshop prior to surgery.
 “Before that, I always thought I had to do this on my own.”
 By the time the workshop was over, he felt “mentally ready.”

-After surgery, the weight just “fell off” for about six months, then the cravings returned.
-This time he asked for help right away and met with a dietetian and psychologist who helped him with journaling and positive affirmations.
+However, six months after surgery the cravings returned.
+This time he asked for help right away and met with a dietetian and psychologist who helped him address the underlying issues.
+He also used journaling and positive affirmations.

 He signed up for another Am I Hungry? workshop to make his success stick.
 “I really lived it.
 I did the work.
 I read the chapters before and after class, and used my workbook and journal regularly.”
-He continued to lose weight–423 pounds in all–and gain his life back.
+He continued to gain his life back.

 He shares some of the most important things he’s learned with Am I Hungry?